jbachelet/sf-oci-postman-collection/Commerce APIs/README.md

 ## :information_source: Description

 This collection contains use-case based sub-collections.
-The collection is divided into three main components, `AVAILABILITY`, `IMPEX`, and `RESERVATIONS`, in order to reflect how the documentation on the [Salesforce Commerce Cloud Developer Center](https://developer.commercecloud.com/s/commerce-api-apis) is done.
+The collection is divided into three main components, `AVAILABILITY`, `IMPEX`, and `RESERVATIONS`, in order to reflect how the documentation on the [Salesforce Developer Portal](https://developer.salesforce.com/docs/commerce/commerce-api/references) is done.

 Within these folders, you'll find a sub-collection per use case, which contains the list of endpoints which can be used to perform the desired operation and validate that the operation worked.